Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Generalization and Customization

 We investigate five different $h_S$ architectures, called ID, S, VS, L, and LL.
 ID is identical to $h_T$\footnote{ The network $h_T$ corresponds to the TEACHER of Figure 1.}.
 S is similar to $h_T$, but with half the number of weights per layer.
 VS has a quarter of the weights per layer compared to $h_T$\footnote{With the exception of MNIST, where we experiment with an even smaller design.
-For more details please refer to Appendix B.}.
+For more details please refer to Appendix A.}.
 The architecture of L is similar to $h_T$, but without the second to last fully connected layer.
 In LL, the second and third to last layers (either fully connected or convolutional) are removed.
-For all experiments, we aim for the WGAN generator to have a similar number of parameters and architecture to $h_T$.
+For all experiments, we aim for the WGAN generator and the VAE decoder to have a similar number of parameters and architecture to $h_T$.
 For the AM case we use as labels the softmax outputs of the output neurons (soft labels).
 For all datasets we investigated, we did not achieve significant performance gains by utilizing larger architectures than the ones we chose as $h_T$.
 Furthermore, we focus our evaluation on smaller classifiers potentially for use in a resource constrained environment.
-All architectures for all experiments of this section are presented in Appendix B.
+All architectures for all experiments of this section are presented in Appendix A. For the MNIST and A3 datasets we also present the state-of-the art generalization performances on the real data, to give an indication of the best achievable performance on each investigated dataset.
+For Apnea-ECG, to the best of our knowledge, no related work exist that uses specifically the same signals, subjects, and separations that we perform in this work.
+As such we do not mention these numbers for Apnea-ECG since they are not sufficiently related in our particular experimental context.